shajiakhan/lab-docs/concepts/general/ssh-directory.md

 ## MAC/Linux Users

 MAC and Linux users will have the .ssh directory in their home directory (typically /home/your_username/.ssh).
-Just be sure to download the .pem private key file to your .ssh directory and set the appropriate file permissions (see above).
+Just be sure to download the .pem private key file to your .ssh directory and set the appropriate file permissions (e.g., `chmod 0600 yourPrivateKey.pem`).

 Windows users can check if the directory is already present.
-If yes, simply save the keys there.
-If directory is not present simply create the directory.
+If yes, save the keys there.
+If directory is not present, simply create the directory.

 ### Windows 10: Checking if the .ssh directory is present